Permanent Change of Station

 - Do you have enough money available to pay for expenses until they’re reimbursed?

-- Consider speaking with an accredited financial counselor at your installation’s family center.
+- Consider speaking with an accredited financial counselor at your installation’s family support center.
 He or she may offer spouse employment information, workshops and other resources to help family members locate jobs, update resumes, and even learn interview techniques.
 To locate a Personal Financial Manager, visit https://installations.militaryonesource.mil/

 Kellie offers some financial tips to help you survive and thrive during your next PCS.